nyohon22/chat-space/README.md

 ## members
 - belongs_to :user
-- has_many : messages
+- has_many : messages throug:group

 ## messages
 - belongs_to :members
-- belongs_to :user
+- belongs_to :user trough:group

 ## group
 - has_many :members